Julian Clary: Music

 Clary often performs comical renditions of musical numbers in his stage and television appearances, ranging from old classics to original material.
-He released a music single in 1988 (credited as the Joan Collins Fan Club), a humorous rendition of "Leader of the Pack", which he often performed in his stage and television appearances at the time.
+He released a music single in 1988 (credited as the Joan Collins Fan Club), a humorous rendition of Leader of the Pack, which he often performed in his stage and television appearances at the time.
 The single was produced by Rupert Hine and reached number 60 in the UK Singles Chart.
-Another single, "Wand'rin' Star", was released in 1990.
-The single was backed with the self-penned track, "Uncanny and Unnatural".
+Another single, Wand'rin' Star, was released in 1990.
+The single was backed with the self-penned track Uncanny and Unnatural.

 Personal life

-Clary’s boyfriend Christopher died of AIDS in 1991.
-Clary has been in a relationship with Ian Mackley since 2005, and the couple were married on 19 November 2016.
-They lived at Goldenhurst Farm, a seventeenth-century manor house once owned by Noël Coward, in Aldington, Kent until 2018.
-Clary also has a house in Camden, North London.

-On 7 September 2005, the University of London's Goldsmiths College made Clary an Honorary Fellow.
-In July 2014, the University of East Anglia awarded Clary an honorary Doctorate of Civil Law.
+Clary's boyfriend Christopher died of AIDS in 1991.
+Clary has been in a relationship with Ian Mackley since 2005 after they met in Ibiza and the couple were married on 19 November 2016.
+They lived at Goldenhurst Farm, a seventeenth-century manor house once owned by Noël Coward, in Aldington, Kent, until 2018.
+Clary lives in Camden Town, North London.
+On 7 September 2005 the University of London's Goldsmiths College made Clary an Honorary Fellow.
+In July 2014 the University of East Anglia awarded Clary an honorary Doctorate of Civil Law.